DEV Community

 Summary

-As Greg Law mentions in Give me 15 minutes & I'll change your view of GDB, while GDB is easy to use, it is not very difficult to learn.
+As Greg Law mentions in Give me 15 minutes & I'll change your view of GDB, while GDB is easy to use, it has a bit of a learning curve.
 Before I saw this video, I was not aware of the TUI interface and assumed that viewing register values would be much more cumbersome than it actually is.
 I recommend checking out this list of TUI commands to get more familiar with the commands.

 Happy hacking!